 “To explore an official collection of healings which have been verified and are happening all over the world, visit jsh.christianscience.com.”

 5. Your branch should notify your local Christian Science Committee on Publication whenever you plan to post testimonies from your members online.

 Use of images of people and images obtained from third parties

 We encourage being careful when using images of recognizable individuals, even when such images are licensed from photo stock agencies.
-We have often found that the use terms from these agencies do not provide adequate legal protection in the form of model releases (permission from individuals in the photo) or do not permit promotional or advertising use, such as websites.
+We have found that license terms from these agencies often do not provide adequate legal protection in the form of model releases (permission from individuals in the photo) or do not permit promotional or advertising use, such as on websites.
 Incorrect use of photos can subject the creator and owner of the website to legal liability.
 Please note that permission from those visible in the photo is also required even when you take your own photos.

 Please be particularly sensitive to images of and testimonies by youth.
 Young people, and images of them, have different legal requirements and potential ramifications than those of adults.

 Images of covers of books, CDs and other products distributed by CSPS, which are posted on the Online Shop, may be used for purposes of promoting the sale of those products, provided that the covers must be presented along with the descriptions of those products found on the Online Shop, rather than devising your own descriptions.
 However, these images may not be used at a size larger than they appear on the Online Shop, or used for other purposes or in other contexts, such as to provide pleasing design elements, illustrate metaphysical points, etc. Cover images may only be used in full.
 No use of images from the interior of books and other products may be used without specific permission.
 Please contact email@example.com.